Prosamva/GITAM-Student-App/README.md

 Changes to This Terms and Conditions:
 The developer may update the Terms and Conditions from time to time.
 Thus, you are advised to review this page periodically for any changes.
 The developer will notify you of any changes by posting the new Terms and Conditions on this page.

+These terms and conditions are effective as of 23.1.2021

 ## Fair Use Disclaimer: